“Learning to Import From China and Selling on E-Commerce is Not Your Quick Ticket Towards Riches.”

 While I do understand these sensational articles help sell courses, writing them in a way to portray effortless success is not beneficial to the customers of these courses.

-Instead it’s usually captivating blog posts and webinars regarding individuals’ rise to riches, moments before hard-selling a course.
-While representing failures, and analyzing how importers can learn from each others mistakes, seems to be an underutilized approach.
-While this could, and perhaps should, give insight into all aspects of this industry: Both positive and negative. – Unfortunately, said warnings don’t convert customers as well.
+We’ve seen enough captivating blog posts and webinars regarding individuals’ rise to riches, moments before hard-selling a course.
+While representing failures, and analyzing how importers can learn from each other’s mistakes, seems to be an underutilized approach.
+This could, and perhaps should, give insight into all aspects of this industry: Both positive and negative. – Unfortunately, said warnings don’t convert customers as well.